dancer1325/grpc-ecosystem-spring/docs/en/actuator.md

 ## gRPC A66 Metrics

-In addition to above listed metrics, once the dependencies are added grpc-spring-boot-starter will automatically configure to gather [gRPC A66](https://github.com/grpc/proposal/blob/master/A66-otel-stats.md) metrics.
+* additional to above listed metrics
+* grpc-spring-boot-starter will automatically configure / gather [gRPC A66](https://github.com/grpc/proposal/blob/master/A66-otel-stats.md) metrics

 ### Client Metrics

+* TODO:
 ### Counter

 - `grpc.client.attempt.started`: The total number of RPC attempts started, including those that have not completed.